opendocsg/slw-judgments-backfill/2002_SGCA_30/report.md

 3       Denko w as the defendant in an action, Suit No. 1241/2001, brought by Fagerdala Singapore Pte Ltd (Fagerdala) for money due on goods sold.
 Denko applied to have the action stayed on the ground of _forum non conveniens_.
 The Senior Assistant Registrar (SAR) granted the application and ordered a stay.
 Fagerdala appealed against that order to the High Court.
 On 19 February 2002, Lai Siu Chiu J, sitting in chambers, allow ed the appeal and reversed the order of the SAR.
 The effect of this decision w as that there w ould be no stay of proceedings.

 4       It w as not in dispute that the decision of 19 February 2002 w as an interlocutory order and that under s 34(1)(c), if Denko w ished to appeal, it must first apply for further arguments to the judge w ithin seven days of the order.
 Pursuant to O 56 r 2, if the judge certified that he did not w ish to hear further arguments, or if he failed to notify the party of his intention w ithin 14 days, he w ould be deemed not to require further arguments and the party could proceed to file his notice of appeal.
-But if the judge should certify that he w ished to hear further arguments then the order already made w ould be suspended and the judge at the further hearing could make such order as he thought fit: see _Singapore Press Holdings v Brown Noel Trading_ [1994] 3 SLR 151 and _Thomson Plaza Pte Ltd v The Liquidators of Yaohan Department Store Pte Ltd_ [2001] 3 SLR 248.
+But if the judge should certify that he w ished to hear further arguments then the order already made w ould be suspended and the judge at the further hearing could make such order as he thought fit: see _Singapore Press Holdings v Brown Noel Trading_ <span class="citation">[1994] 3 SLR 151</span> and _Thomson Plaza Pte Ltd v The Liquidators of Yaohan Department Store Pte Ltd_ <span class="citation">[2001] 3 SLR 248</span>.

 5       In the present case, the solicitor for Denko overlooked the requirement of s 34(1)(c) and did not apply for further arguments w ithin the prescribed time.
 On 11 March 2002 his client instructed him to appeal and only then did he realise that he had failed to comply w ith s 34(1)(c).
 So on 12 March 2002, Denko’s solicitor applied for further arguments.
 Fagerdala objected to the application by w ay of a letter dated 14 March